-137. Foreign Companies
+133. Foreign Companies

-- (1) A Foreign Company shall not carry on business in the DIFC unless it is registered as a Recognised Company under this Part.
-A Foreign Company which fails to comply with this requirement is liable to a fine, as set out in Schedule 2. - (2) The Board of Directors of the DIFCA may make Regulations prescribing what comprises 'carrying on business' for the purposes of this Part. - (3) A Foreign Company may apply to the Registrar for registration as a Recognised Company in such manner as shall be prescribed in the Regulations. - (4) Upon a Recognised Company becoming a Company, the Registrar shall strike off its registration as a Recognised Company.
+- (1) A Foreign Company shall not carry on business in the DIFC unless it is registered as a Recognised Company under this Part. - (2) The Board of Directors of the DIFCA may make Regulations prescribing what comprises 'carrying on business' for the purposes of this Part. - (3) A Foreign Company may apply to the Registrar for registration as a Recognised Company in such manner as shall be prescribed in the Regulations. - (4) Upon a Recognised Company becoming a Company, the Registrar shall strike off its registration as a Recognised Company.

-138. Registration
+134. Registration

-- (1) The Registrar may refuse to register a Foreign Company for such reason as the Registrar believes to be proper grounds for refusing such registration, including the undesirability of permitting the Foreign Company to carry on business in the DIFC under its name. - (2) Where the Registrar refuses to register a Foreign Company, the Registrar shall not be bound to provide any reason for the Registrar's refusal and the Registrar's decision shall not be subject to the Decision-making Procedures or appeal or review in any court.
+- (1) The Registrar may refuse to register a Foreign Company for such reason as the Registrar believes to be proper grounds for refusing such registration, including the undesirability of permitting the Foreign Company to carry on business in the DIFC under its name. - (2) Where the Registrar refuses to register a Foreign Company, the Registrar shall not be bound to provide any reason for the Registrar's refusal and the Registrar's decision shall not be subject to the Decision Making Procedures or appeal or review in any court.

-139. Effect of registration
+135. Effect of registration

-- (1) Upon registration of a Foreign Company as a Recognised Company, the Registrar shall: - (a) issue a certificate of registration; - (b) assign a number, which shall be the Recognised Company's registered number; and - (c) enter the name of the Recognised Company in the Register. - (2) A certificate of registration issued by the Registrar shall be conclusive evidence: - (a) of registration of a Foreign Company as a Recognised Company; and - (b) that the requirements of this Law have been complied with in respect of such registration. - (3) Without prejudice to Article 139(1)(a), the Registrar may make alternative arrangements relating to the issue of certificates of registration to Recognised Companies in circumstances prescribed in Regulations.
+- (1) Upon registration of a Foreign Company as a Recognised Company, the Registrar shall: - (a) issue a certificate of registration; - (b) assign a number, which shall be the Recognised Company's registered number; and - (c) enter the name of the Recognised Company in the Public Register. - (2) A certificate of registration issued by the Registrar shall be conclusive evidence: - (a) of registration of a Foreign Company as a Recognised Company; and - (b) that the requirements of this Law have been complied with in respect of such registration. - (3) Without prejudice to Article 135(1)(a), the Registrar may make alternative arrangements relating to the issue of certificates of registration to Recognised Companies in circumstances prescribed in Regulations.

-140. Requirements of a Recognised Company
+136. Requirements of a Recognised Company

-- (1) A Recognised Company shall: - (a) appoint and retain at all times at least one (1) person who is authorised to accept service of any Document or notice on behalf of the Recognised Company and to undertake any other function as may be prescribed in the Regulations; - (b) have a place of business in the DIFC to which all communications and notices may be addressed;
+- (1) A Recognised Company shall at all times: - (a) appoint and retain at least one (1) Approved Person who is authorised to accept service of any Document or notice on behalf of the Recognised Company and to undertake any other function as may be prescribed in the Regulations; - (b) have a place of business in the DIFC to which all communications and notices may be addressed; - (c) hold a Licence pursuant to Article 9 of the Operating Law, unless exempted by the Registrar;

-- (c) hold a Commercial Licence pursuant to Article 10 of the DIFC Operating Law, unless exempted by the Registrar; - (d) file with the Registrar a notice of: - (i) appointment of persons authorised to accept service for the Recognised Company; - (ii) address of the principal place of business of the Recognised Company in the DIFC; - (iii) details of persons authorised to accept service and the address of its principal place of business in the DIFC; - (iv) details of the Recognised Company's shareholders or members; - (v) details of the Recognised Company's directors or secretary, in the form and manner required in the Regulations;
+- (d) file with the Registrar: - (i) a notice of appointment of Approved Person(s); - (ii) the address of the principal place of business of the Recognised Company in the DIFC; - (iii) details of the Recognised Company's shareholders or members; - (iv) details of the Recognised Company's Directors or Secretary, - (v) any change in details of the Approved Persons; and - (vi) any change in details of the address of its principal place of business in the DIFC, in the form and manner required in the Regulations;